Dawning Decor Studio is a creative art space and teaching venue. I teach mosaic art and concrete sculpture.

 Construction:Five cedar posts were anchored 4' in the ground.
 Reinforcing bar was then placed horizontally and diagonally between posts and rods secured with galvanised wire.
 Then 2 layers of metal mesh were layered and wired to rebar.
 Over this a concrete parging mix was trowelled on.
 After curing the concrete was ready for mosaic and grouting.

 Description:This project was 2 years in the planning and building.
 I wanted a wall which said something about why I mosaic.
 It had to survive the Canadian winters, so much experimentation happened even before beginning the project.
-All the pieces used are either natural, vitreous ceramic, glass or stone.
-Everything is either salvaged or collected from nature.
+All the mosaic pieces used are either vitreous ceramic, glass or stone.
+Most materials were salvaged from construction sites where I worked.

 The subject is mans relationship with his surroundings over the millenia- rivers, mountains, animals, birds and trees.
 And it represents 21st century man's dilemma : reversing the damage done.
-Mankind is represented by the white ceramic and driftwood line running through horizontally through the wall.
+Mankind is represented by the white vitreous line running horizontally.
 The "tail" at the end is where we are now - going backwards.

 The wall is about why I mosaic - my art is ALL about using what we already have.